Analytical chemistry: Classical methods

 Although modern analytical chemistry is dominated by sophisticated instrumentation, the roots of analytical chemistry and some of the principles used in modern instruments are from traditional techniques, many of which are still used today.
 These techniques also tend to form the backbone of most undergraduate analytical chemistry educational labs.

 Qualitative analysis

-Qualitative analysis determines the presence or absence of a particular compound, but not the mass or concentration.
-By definition, qualitative analyses do not measure quantity.

 Chemical tests

 There are numerous qualitative chemical tests, for example, the acid test for gold and the Kastle-Meyer test for the presence of blood.

 Flame test

 Inorganic qualitative analysis generally refers to a systematic scheme to confirm the presence of certain aqueous ions or elements by performing a series of reactions that eliminate a range of possibilities and then confirm suspected ions with a confirming test.
 Sometimes small carbon-containing ions are included in such schemes.
 With modern instrumentation, these tests are rarely used but can be useful for educational purposes and in fieldwork or other situations where access to state-of-the-art instruments is not available or expedient.